Bard Financial Services Inc. Invests $2.12 Million in iShares Dow Jones U.S. ETF (NYSEARCA:IYY)

-Bard Financial Services Inc. bought a new position in iShares Dow Jones U.S. ETF (NYSEARCA:IYY) in the 4th quarter, according to the company in its most recent filing with the Securities and Exchange Commission (SEC).
-The firm bought 22,500 shares of the company’s stock, valued at approximately $2,122,000.
-Bard Financial Services Inc. owned approximately 0.15% of iShares Dow Jones U.S. ETF as of its most recent SEC filing.
+Bard Financial Services Inc. bought a new position in shares of iShares Dow Jones U.S. ETF (NYSEARCA:IYY) during the 4th quarter, according to its most recent Form 13F filing with the SEC.
+The institutional investor bought 22,500 shares of the company’s stock, valued at approximately $2,122,000.
+Bard Financial Services Inc. owned approximately 0.15% of iShares Dow Jones U.S. ETF as of its most recent filing with the SEC.

-Several other institutional investors and hedge funds have also bought and sold shares of IYY.
-Bank Julius Baer & Co.
-Ltd Zurich bought a new position in shares of iShares Dow Jones U.S. ETF in the fourth quarter valued at approximately $252,000.
-JPMorgan Chase & Co. boosted its position in shares of iShares Dow Jones U.S. ETF by 96.6% in the fourth quarter.
-JPMorgan Chase & Co. now owns 14,778 shares of the company’s stock valued at $1,394,000 after acquiring an additional 7,262 shares during the period.
-EP Wealth Advisors LLC boosted its position in shares of iShares Dow Jones U.S. ETF by 100.0% in the fourth quarter.
-EP Wealth Advisors LLC now owns 27,512 shares of the company’s stock valued at $2,595,000 after acquiring an additional 13,756 shares during the period.
-Truist Financial Corp boosted its position in shares of iShares Dow Jones U.S. ETF by 109.4% in the fourth quarter.
-Truist Financial Corp now owns 14,119 shares of the company’s stock valued at $1,331,000 after acquiring an additional 7,377 shares during the period.
-Finally, IHT Wealth Management LLC boosted its position in shares of iShares Dow Jones U.S. ETF by 99.2% in the fourth quarter.
-IHT Wealth Management LLC now owns 9,442 shares of the company’s stock valued at $891,000 after acquiring an additional 4,703 shares during the period.
+Other institutional investors and hedge funds also recently added to or reduced their stakes in the company.
+Glassman Wealth Services grew its holdings in shares of iShares Dow Jones U.S. ETF by 100.0% during the 4th quarter.
+Glassman Wealth Services now owns 300 shares of the company’s stock worth $28,000 after purchasing an additional 150 shares in the last quarter.
+Citigroup Inc. boosted its stake in iShares Dow Jones U.S. ETF by 73.9% in the fourth quarter.
+Citigroup Inc. now owns 386 shares of the company’s stock valued at $36,000 after buying an additional 164 shares in the last quarter.
+Filbrandt Wealth Management LLC acquired a new stake in iShares Dow Jones U.S. ETF in the fourth quarter valued at about $37,000.
+Montag A & Associates Inc. acquired a new stake in iShares Dow Jones U.S. ETF in the fourth quarter valued at about $41,000.
+Finally, Liberty Wealth Management LLC boosted its stake in iShares Dow Jones U.S. ETF by 100.0% in the fourth quarter.
+Liberty Wealth Management LLC now owns 472 shares of the company’s stock valued at $44,000 after buying an additional 236 shares in the last quarter.

 iShares Dow Jones US ETF, formerly iShares Dow Jones U.S. Index Fund (the Fund), is an exchange-traded fund.
 The Fund seeks investment results that correspond generally to the price and yield performance, before fees and expenses, of the Dow Jones U.S. Index (the Index).
 The Index measures the performance of the broad United States equity market, and is consisted of all of the companies in the Dow Jones Large-Cap Index, Dow Jones Mid-Cap Index and Dow Jones Small-Cap Index.